Three Simple Things You Can Do For Better Health

 That’s it!
 It works too.
-Research has consistently identified these three things as the factors most likely to reduce the prevalence of chronic conditions, and this is regardless of what you were born into or where you might be in life.
+Research has consistently identified these three things as the most likely to reduce the prevalence of chronic conditions, regardless of what you were born into or where you might be in life.
 The best part is that these are simple things that almost everyone can do.

-I want you to note that it’s NOT about fancy supplementation, expensive gyms, or complex diets.
-Sure, these things can help if done correctly but REAL health doesn’t start there.
-REAL health starts with the basics and the basics are available to almost all of us.
+Please note that it’s NOT about fancy supplementation, expensive gyms, or complex diets.
+These things can help if done correctly, but REAL health doesn’t start there.
+REAL health begins with the basics, and the basics are available to almost all of us.
 Remember, true health is not found… it is created.

 So what are you doing to achieve better health?